Make an Emergency Donation

 Make sure your gift to Oxfam Canada goes directly to where it's most needed, without delay, with a secure online donation

-Across the East and Horn of Africa 15 million people are in need of emergency food and water due to severe drought across Ethiopia, Somalia and Kenya.
-On top of a food crisis, the region has been hit by the worst flooding in 30 years.
-Significant rain has fallen on drought stricken ground causing 1.5 million people to be affected.
+Across the Horn, Central and East Africa, 44.7 million people are in need of emergency food and water due to severe drought across Ethiopia, Somalia, South Sudan and Kenya.
+On top of food insecurity crisis, parts of the region have simultaneously been hit by the worst flooding in 30 years.
+Significant rain has fallen on drought-stricken ground causing nearly a million people to be affected.

 Almost three million people in Yemen have been forced to flee their homes due to bombing and fighting.
 22 million people – 75 percent of Yemen population – are in need of emergency aid.
 17 million Yemenis are suffering from food insecurity and malnutrition, including 8 million who are now on the brink of famine.
 Yemen is also the world’s worst ever recorded cholera outbreak, with over 1 million reported cases to date.